Mentors4EDU/IDE-Shortcuts/README.md

 # IDE-Shortcuts
-*Different IDE shortcuts for mainly Gitpod and Visual Studio*
+*Different IDE shortcuts for mainly Gitpod and Visual Studio* \
+For PC use CTRL, for Mac use CMD or